descoped/aip/README.md

-# Generative AI Prompt extensions
+# Generative AI Prompt Processor

 A flexible, composable library for constructing and transforming LLM prompts with a fluent interface.